CibyL1226/cse15l-lab-reports/Lab_report_3.md

-_The input I put in chatGPT is "what are some ways to use grep function?"
-The output I got for this specific function from chatGPT says: "Search recursively in directories: `grep -r pattern directory/`_
+_The input I put in chatGPT is `what are some ways to use grep function?` The output I got for this specific function from chatGPT says: `Search recursively in directories: `grep -r pattern directory/`_

 The -r option enables recursive searching.
 It searches for the pattern in all files within the specified directory and its subdirectories."